Skip to content

 Graph database schema configuration.

-This class represents the complete schema configuration for a graph database.
-It manages resources, vertex configurations, edge configurations, and transforms.
+Represents the complete schema configuration for a graph database.
+Manages resources, vertex configurations, edge configurations, and transforms.
+Suitable for LLM-generated schema constituents.

 Source code in graflo/architecture/schema.py